thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ## Query Engine

 Something has got to be responsible for wrangling our query graph and its inputs.
-If queries could do it themselves, any function could be a query and we wouldn't need this tutorial.
-In a kinder world, perhaps.
-Here in our world, however, that role rests on the query engine.
+That role rests on the query engine.
 The query engine drives executing queries and stores all the state that requires.
 It has three responsibilities: